hghazli56/eng114_devops/README.md

 - In `Global Tool Configuration`, scroll down to `NodeJs` and click `Add NodeJS`, name your NodeJs installation and select version `13.3.0` (This will allow you to build the app on your Jenkins server for testing)

+### Infrastructure as Code (Iac)

+#### What is IaC?
+- IaC is the process of provisioning and managing data center infrastructure through machine readable definition files as opposed to physical hardware configuration

+#### Benefits of IaC
+- Speed: Implementing IaC especially for large and complex infrastructure is much quicker than hand-configuring hardware

+- Ease of modularity: Changing your infrastructure is a case of editing a definition file

+- Self documentation: Documentation is important, having your infrastructure defined in a machine-readable file kills 2 birds with one stone

+Other benefits include:

+- Cost-optimization

+- Consistent environments

+#### What IaC tools are available?

+- Terraform

+- AWS CloudFormation (Other cloud providers also have there own IaC solutions)

+- Vagrant

+#### What is configuration management and orchestration under IaC?

+- Configuration Management: CM involves maintaining consistency (performance, physical and functional attributes, etc.) with original design

+- Configuration Orchestration: CO is the process of automating the provision of infrastructure with IaC

+#### What is Ansible?

+- Ansible is an open-source, configuration management and application-deployment tool which enables IaC

+The benefits of Ansible include:

+- Simplicity: Ansible is an easy-to-use tool with no coding knowledge needed

+- Automation: Ansible allows for the automation of provisioning on the cloud, configuration management and application deployment

+### How does Ansible, Terraform and IaC fit into Devops?

+- DevOps requires creating, updating and changing infrastructure for various environments(development, testing, staging, live)

+- These environments are constantly changing so DevOps uses these tools and concepts in order to quickly work with and automate the provisioning of cloud-based infrastructure

+#### How does this benefit businesses?

+- Time is saved

+- Costs are reduced

+- Quality and consistency increase

+- Product environments can quickly change and adapt

+- Products and product changes are delivered quickly to customers

 ### AWS notes